How to Get Rid of a Cold Fast—13 Dos and Don’ts

 Want to know how to get rid of a cold fast?
 You lose a lot of liquid from congestion, sneezing, and constantly blowing your nose; replacing those fluids will help you feel better sooner.
 Water and juice are fine, but warm liquids are especially comforting and might help ease congestion by increasing mucus flow.
 Try salty broths and liquids like chicken soup to replace electrolytes, herbal teas, or just hot water with lemon.
 "I do recommend hot liquids.
 But use common sense," says Cat Livingston, MD, a family physician with Oregon Health Sciences University.
 "There have been a couple of reports that people were so aggressive with fluids it actually caused harm."

-How to cure a cold: Do gargle
+How to get over a cold: Gargle

-“Gargling with salt water can be helpful for a sore throat,” says Dr. Livingston, who co-authored a paper for the American Academy of Family Physicians on treatments for symptoms of the common cold.
+"Gargling with salt water can be helpful for a sore throat," says Dr. Livingston, who co-authored a paper for the American Academy of Family Physicians on treatments for symptoms of the common cold.
 The Mayo Clinic recommends a salt-water gargle to soothe a scratchy throat: Make a formula of one-quarter to one-half teaspoon of salt dissolved in an 8-ounce glass of warm water.
-Check out these 16 natural recipes for sore throat gargles.

 If you want help getting rid of a cold, try saline nasal drops, sprays, or irrigation methods.
 "Things like Neti pots and nasal irrigation can often help relieve congestion," explains Dr. Incze, who recently collaborated on a patient information page about the common cold for the American Medical Association.
 "There have been studies to show those work.
 If you use a Neti pot, keep it clean and use distilled water or water that's been sterilized by boiling."
 (Just be sure to let it cool first; don't burn yourself.)
 Over-the-counter saline drops and sprays can also help relieve stuffiness and congestion.
 If you opt for OTC decongestant drops or sprays, don't use them for more than five days.
 After that, you risk having rebound symptoms when you stop.
 Now, learn these other OTC medication mistakes to avoid.

-There’s a reason that many manufacturers offer combination drug therapies for colds.
-“There’s some evidence that the combination of antihistamine and decongestants helps decrease inflammation,” says Dr. Livingston.
-She explains that antihistamines alone aren’t effective for treating cold symptoms.
-“But in combination with decongestants, they can help improve symptoms if you start within the first couple of days.”
-Here’s a guide to taking your cold meds correctly.
+There's a reason that many manufacturers offer combination drug therapies for colds.
+"There's some evidence that the combination of antihistamine and decongestants helps decrease inflammation," says Dr. Livingston.
+She explains that antihistamines alone aren't effective in treating cold symptoms.
+"But in combination with decongestants, they can help improve symptoms if you start within the first couple of days."
+Here's a guide to taking your cold meds correctly.